shuiiiiyu/recurrence/README.md

 - `baseline`: Standard causal Transformer with no depth recurrence.
 - `ratio1`: Depth recurrence with input-token / recurrence-step ratio = 1.
 The previous token's deep state is injected into the current token's shallow layer.
 - `ratiolt1`: Depth recurrence with ratio < 1.
 Each external token is held fixed while the middle/deep stack is looped multiple times.
+Then the previous token's deep state is injected into the current token's shallow layer.

 ## Layout